nperraud/download-celebA-HQ/README.md

 4) Go watch a movie, theses scripts will take a few hours to run depending on your internet connection and your CPU power.
 The final HQ images will be saved as `.npy` files in the `./celebA-HQ` folder.

+# Outliers
+It seems that the dataset has a few outliers.
+A of problematic images is stored in `bad_images.txt`.
+Please report if you find other outliers.

 # Remark
 This script is likely to break somewhere, but if it executes until the end, you should obtain the correct dataset.